What Is 70 Percent Of 25

 Understanding Percentages: The Basics

 A percentage is simply a fraction expressed as a number out of 100.
 The word "percent" itself is derived from the Latin "per centum," meaning "out of a hundred."
 So, 70% means 70 out of 100, or 70/100.
-This can be simplified to 7/10.
+Plus, this can be simplified to 7/10.
 Understanding this fundamental relationship is key to calculating percentages efficiently.

 Calculating 70% of 25: Three Methods